ga4gh-duri/ga4gh-duri.github.io/researcher_ids/RI_Claims_V1.md

     involved in the authoring or handling the assertion how to interpret other [Passport Visa Fields](#passport-visa-fields).

--   For example, an Passport Visa Type of "AffiliationAndRole" per the [GA4GH Standard Passport Visa Definitions](#ga4gh-standard-passport-visa-definitions) specifies the semantics of the Passport Visa as well as the expected encoding of the "[value](#value)" field for this purpose.
+-   For example, a Passport Visa Type of "AffiliationAndRole" per the [GA4GH Standard Passport Visa Definitions](#ga4gh-standard-passport-visa-definitions) specifies the semantics of the Passport Visa as well as the expected encoding of the "[value](#value)" field for this purpose.